 This Human Rights Workshop Series explored the issue of humanitarianism and its relation to human rights.
 See the list of past workshop presenters for full details.

-In 2013-14, the project will organize two conferences, supported by a fund established by Richard & Ann Pozen.
+In 2013-14, the project organized two conferences, supported by a fund established by Richard & Ann Pozen.

-- Crisis of Humanitarianism/ Humanitarianism in Crisis Conference (April 25-26, 2014): This conference organized by the Human Rights Program will bring together scholars working on compassion, mobilization and power in humanitarian thought and practice in a variety of geographical spaces to interrogate the genealogies of the present moment and to reflect upon the future of a new politics of humanitarianism.
+This conference brought together scholars working on compassion, mobilization and power in humanitarian thought and practice in a variety of geographical spaces to interrogate the genealogies of the present moment and to reflect upon the future of a new politics of humanitarianism.
 Download the conference poster or program and schedule for more details.

 Lecture Series: Human Rights Past + Present

-This winter and spring, the project has organized a new guest lecture series, Human Rights Past + Present.
-HRP is pleased to welcome Professors Barbara Keys (University of Melbourne), James Dawes (Macalester College), and Stephen Hopgood (SOAS, University of London) to campus for this new series to give a public lecture about his/her recent book.
-Books will be for sale at each of the events.
-Event details here.
+This new series welcomed Professors Barbara Keys (University of Melbourne), James Dawes (Macalester College), and Stephen Hopgood (SOAS, University of London) to campus to give a public lecture about his/her recent book.
+See full event details here.